 Join the Web of Change Board

-Over the next month, Web of Change alumni will elect seven (7) new members to refresh our dynamite Board of Directors.
+In the near future, nominations will open for the next class of Web of Change board members to refresh our dynamite Board of Directors.
 Have you been touched by the magic of Web of Change in the past?
 Want to play a key role in shaping its future?
-This is your invitation to run for a seat on the board.
+This is your invitation to apply for a seat on the board.
 It’s a unique opportunity open to all alumni.
 We hope you’ll take a few minutes to consider the fit.

 WHAT DOES THE WOC BOARD DO?

-The 10-person volunteer board is responsible for the entire show.
-(There’s no big funder or director calling shots or backstopping success).
-The board oversees the flagship event, finances, fundraising and other programs (P2P and WOC Local, for example).
+The 10-person volunteer board + our amazing Community Coordinator collaborates to make Web of Change possible every year.
+The board oversees the flagship event, finances, fundraising and other programs (P2P and Web of Change Local, for example).
 The board also sets strategic goals and priorities for their terms, so anything and everything is possible.

-For those who accept the call, a truly remarkable volunteer experience awaits.
+For those who accept the call, an exciting volunteer opportunity awaits.
 It's a chance to:

 - Shape the next evolution of Web of Change

 - Have a good time while you're at it!

 HOW BIG IS THE COMMITMENT?